shaheerkamran1/TypeScript-ATM/README.md

 A cli ATM  designed witht the help of chalk and developed using TypeScript.

-# Run the calculator on your  VSCode
+# Run the ATM on your  VSCode

 ```
 npx cli_atm_piaic_shaheer